Practice Fusion: Using an Electronic Health Record (EHR) to meet Wyoming state mandates for certified e-prescribing for controlled substances (EPCS).

 - Facilitate and encourage the identification, intervention with treatment of person(s) addicted to prescription drugs

 - Inform public health initiatives through outlining of use and abuse trends

-Integrating WORx data within an Electronic Health Record (EHR) like Practice Fusion, provides a streamlined clinical workflow for providers.
-The EHR automatically initiates a patient query, validates the provider’s credentials in WORx and returns the patient’s prescription record directly within the provider’s EHR.
-The integration should seamlessly fit into the clinical workflow and allow for real-time or near real-time presentation of WORx data within the EHR.
+Although the integration between Practice Fusion and the WORx is not yet available, integrating WORx data within an Electronic Health Record (EHR), like Practice Fusion, can help provide a streamlined clinical workflow for providers.
+An EHR that is integrated with the WORx has the ability to automatically initiate a patient query, validate the provider’s credentials in the WORx, and return the patient’s prescription record directly within the provider’s EHR.
+The integration would seamlessly fit into the clinical workflow and allow for near real-time presentation of WORx data within the EHR.

 e-Prescribing allows a prescriber to use an EHR to: